 Visiting students will spend all of their clinical time at Truman Medical Center, the primary training site of our Emergency Medicine residency.
 Truman Medical Center is a Level 1 Trauma Center with 62,000 adult patient visits per year.
 Students participate in direct patient care under the supervision of attendings and senior residents.
 Five days per week, students benefit from the presence of an additional “teaching resident”, whose primary goal is to take the student’s learning experience to the next level.

-Students work an average of 12 eight-hour shifts, including one nursing shift and one or two ambulance ride-a-alongs with a local EMS agency.
+Students work an average of 12 eight-hour shifts, including one 6-hour nursing shift.
 There is ample opportunity to see and perform a variety of procedures.
 We encourage our students to be active in the care of their patients, and we expect students to present patients directly to faculty.

 Our monthly didactic series include a variety of group case-based discussions, traditional didactics and time in our medical skills simulation lab.
 Our program leadership, chief residents and fellowship-trained faculty contribute to didactics.
 We also encourage our visiting students to attend our weekly resident conferences.
 On months where the residency will host procedural simulations, the cadaver lab and other unique opportunities, we urge visiting students to take full advantage of these additional learning opportunities.
 It also gives us a chance to further showcase our residency program.